1959 Hebgen Lake earthquake: Effects

 The landslides caused by the quake carried 50 e6cuyd of rock, mud and debris down into the valley and created hurricane-force winds strong enough to toss cars.
-In Madison Canyon, the landslide swept away a family of seven, five of whom perished.
+In Madison Canyon, the landslide swept away a family of six, four of whom perished.
 Two more fatalities were also reported in nearby Cliff Lake to the south.
 In Rock Creek, tourists camping there were caught off guard by the quake and landslide, which swept them into the creek.
 The earthquake caused a seiche which inundated trailers and tents, uprooted trees, and injured one additional person.